GIVE A HELPING HAND

 Supporting Vulnerable Karen Youth

-AKF actively supports a community program reaching out to Karen young people, made vulnerable by substance abuse.
+AKF actively supports a community program reaching out to Karen young people, made vulnerable by

 In 2018 the drug ice made its way through dealers into the Karen community in the south east suburbs of Melbourne.
 The effects of this drug on users and families can be devastating.
 Culturally, this situation precipitates a great amount of shame in the Karen families and networks and consequently requires sensitive approaches.
 In response to the situation the program commenced with a 6 month pilot in early 2019 and has continued since then.